Mohamed3on/blog/content/blog/lazy-loading/index.md

 ## The numbers

+_Note: These numbers measure the initial page load, before any user interactions._

 ### Without lazy loading

 ![](./Before.png)

 - _30_ recipe image requests
 - for a total of _9MB_
-- taking _60 seconds_ to finish initial loading
+- taking _60 seconds_ to finish initial resource downloading

 ### With lazy loading